 Bone recession can occur due to several reasons.
 If left unaddressed, it could lead to serious problems, such as tooth loss.
 It can also be a problem if you do not have sufficient bone structure in your jaw for dental implants.
-The good news is that the bone can be built up again with a bone grafting procedure at Designer Smiles FL in Coral Springs.
+The good news is that the bone can be built up again with a bone grafting procedure at the dentist in Coral Springs.

 In a bone grafting procedure, a small amount of bone material (the graft) is placed onto an area of bone that needs to be built up.
 The graft can be taken from another area of the patient’s own body or taken from a donor.
 As the site heals, the body will deposit its own bone cells onto the area, replacing the graft material and building up the bone in that area.

-Contact us at Designer Smiles FL if you feel that you may need bone grafting in Coral Springs.
+Contact us or book an appointment with Designer Smiles FL if you feel that you may need bone grafting in Coral Springs.